 How Acupuncture Appears to Help Back Pain

 Acupuncture began in China more than 2,500 years ago.
 It involves inserting thin needles at certain points on the body.
 According to traditional Chinese medicine, the body has more than 2,000 of these points.
 They are connected by pathways or meridians, which create a flow of energy called Qi (pronounced “chee”).
 Stimulating these points is said to correct the imbalance of qi and improve the flow of energy.
-Practitioners believe that this helps relieve pain and improve health.
+Practitioners or acupuncturists believe that this helps relieve pain and improve health.

 It’s thought the effects come from stimulating the central nervous system.
 This may trigger the release of chemicals into the muscles, spinal cord, and brain.
 These chemicals either alter the experience of pain or produce bodily changes that promote a sense of well-being.